 To be able to complete your studies successfully it is important that you prepare well when choosing a programme and choose a programme that is right for you.
 Once you are sure which programme you want to do, you can enrol.
-For applicants with a Dutch secondary school diploma, the study check is a mandatory part of the enrolment procedure.
+For applicants with a Dutch secondary school diploma, the study check is a mandatory part of the enrolment procedure for all full-time programmes.
+If you wish to take part in a part-time programme, the study check is often combined with the intake.

 Why do the study check?